-Gabriel Salgado, Director of Residential Life
+Kaitlin Kohberger, Director of Residential Life

 Britta Roper, German Language Director

-As a graduate of Middlebury College in Political Science with Minors in German and Spanish, Britta is very excited to be returning to Vermont as the German Academy Language Director.
+As a graduate of Middlebury College in Political Science with minors in German and Spanish, Britta is very excited to be returning to Vermont as the German Academy Language Director.

 A native German, Britta came to the US just before high school.
 After completing her undergraduate studies, she held various positions in the private sector until taking time off to raise her three children.
 Britta volunteered to teach languages at her children’s elementary and middle schools in State College, Pennsylvania, and was subsequently asked to develop a full K-8 language program for the school.

 Upon her move to Massachusetts in 2007, Britta earned her teacher’s certification and began teaching German at Billerica High School in Massachusetts In 2015, Britta was recognized as the Massachusetts German Educator of the Year, both for her work in the classroom and her engagement in German education across the state.
 She is currently pursuing an Ed.
 M in Curriculum Design and Teaching at Fitchburg State University.